 - Scalability.
 Depending on the network requirements, SASE can be easily scaled up or down.
 This offers the flexibility to add or remove services as needed.

 What are the challenges of SASE?

 - Single point of failure.
-With SASE architecture, users risk massive single point of failure (SPOF) or exposure -- as SASE delivers all networking and security functions together as a single service, technical issues on the provider side can potentially result in entire system shutdowns for end users.
+With SASE architecture, users risk a single point of failure or exposure.
+As SASE delivers all networking and security functions together as a single service, technical issues on the provider side can potentially result in entire system shutdowns for end users.

 - Integration issues.
 Since SASE represents a fundamental change in how networks and security are managed, it can sometimes be difficult to integrate existing and legacy systems with new SASE technology.